Our Commitment to the Environment

 Erosion and Sediment Control

 Erosion and sediment control measures will be used during all works.
 The house will be constructed upslope from the foreshore to minimize the risk of flooding and is not in the 1 in 100 year flood zone.
+The SES has confirmed that the proposal will not increase risk to neighbouring sites or the community if a flood occurs.
 Although access is via the river, significant portions of the site are flood-free, providing safe refuge.
 The location of the house is on land classified as Class 5 Acid Sulfate Soil, and minor groundworks are designed not to lower the water table.